Creating a text template

 - Edit style sheets

-Standard style templates are edited in the administration and can be transferred to all templates in which the text styles are used.
+Standard style templates are edited in the administration and can be transferred to all templates in which the text styles are used. - Go to the Administration tab in the function bar and select Administration tab in the function bar and select Settings > Settings > Text template.
+Text template.

 - Enter a text in the text field.

-Note: this is about creating font styles, the text entered here is irrelevant, just a few letters are sufficient. - Format the text using the tools in the horizontal bar. (colour, font, font size, underline, etc.)
+Note: this is about creating font styles, the text entered here is irrelevant, just a few letters are sufficient.

 - Confirm the message by clicking Overwrite settings.